 Also offered are Joint M.S.
 Degrees

-M.S. in Marine Biology/Coastal Zone Management
+- M.S. in Marine Biology/Coastal Zone Management

-M.S. in Marine Biology/Marine Environmental Sciences
+- M.S. in Marine Biology/Marine Environmental Sciences

-M.S. in Coastal Zone Management/Marine Environmental Sciences
+- M.S. in Coastal Zone Management/Marine Environmental Sciences

 The joint specialization M.S. degrees require a minimum of 57 course credits (19 courses) or 51 course credits (17 courses) (for Capstone or Thesis respectively) including nine credits minimum thesis research or the six credits minimum for the capstone.
 For the joint programs, students take approximately equal numbers of courses within each of the two specialties.
-The final thesis is formally defended in an open defense that includes the student's committee.
+The final thesis or capstone is formally defended in an open defense that includes the student's committee.